pyHi-M/pyHiM/docs/source/user_guide/script.md

 ```

 ### trace_combinator.py
 This script combines trace tables from different experiments/ROIs into a single trace table.
 The folders containing the trace tables of the experiments to be combined are provided as a JSON file.
 It is possible to select only a subset of trace tables within the folders provided using the `methods` parameter.
-Merged trace table is outputed in the buildPWDmatrix folder.
+Merged trace table is outputted in the buildPWDmatrix folder.

 Outputs: ChromatinTraceTable() object and output .ecsv formatted file with assembled trace tables.